nodejs/node/doc/api/n-api.md

 * `[in] native_object`: The native instance that will be wrapped in the JavaScript object.
-* `[in] finalize_cb`: Optional native callback that can be used to free the native instance when the JavaScript object is ready for garbage-collection.
+* `[in] finalize_cb`: Optional native callback that can be used to free the native instance when the JavaScript object has been garbage-collected.
   [`napi_finalize`][] provides more details.
 * `[in] finalize_hint`: Optional contextual hint that is passed to the finalize callback.